Kong/lua-resty-simdjson/README.md

 commonly used JSON decoder in the OpenResty/LuaJIT ecosystem, lua-resty-simdjson significantly improves the proxy path latency when dealing with large JSON inputs when yielding is enabled.

-Due to the extremely high speed of simdjson and efficient data structure access between Lua and C land, the total decode time is also slightly faster than lua-cjson.
-During a benchmark to decode [a 100MB JSON sample](https://github.com/seductiveapps/largeJSON/blob/master/100mb.json), lua-cjson took more than 400ms while lua-resty-simdjson finished decode in average 350ms (12% speedup) with yielding enabled.
+Due to the extremely high speed of simdjson, efficient data structure stream from C land to Lua land and usage of LuaJIT FFI instead of Lua C API for table building, the total decode time is also slightly faster than lua-cjson.
+During a benchmark to decode [a 100MB JSON sample](https://github.com/seductiveapps/largeJSON/blob/master/100mb.json), lua-cjson took more than 400ms while lua-resty-simdjson finished decode in average 350ms (12% speedup) even with yielding enabled.

-The proxy path latency during decode was measured to be 4ms instead of 420ms using [wrk2](https://github.com/giltene/wrk2) in constant throughput mode:
+The maximum proxy path latency during decode was measured to be 4ms instead of 420ms using [wrk2](https://github.com/giltene/wrk2) in constant throughput mode (99% reduction):

 ```shell
 # With lua-resty-simdjson